Skip to content

 Overconfidence in Small Sample Sizes

-Using small sample sizes can lead to misleading confidence intervals.
-Here’s why:
+Using a small sample size can lead to misleading confidence intervals.

-• Lack of Representation: Small samples might not capture the diversity of the population.
-This means your interval might be too narrow or too wide and not truly reflective of the population.
+• Lack of Representation: A small sample might not include enough variety from the full population.
+This can make your interval too narrow or too wide, meaning it doesn’t truly reflect reality.

-• Example: Imagine you’re trying to estimate the average weight of apples in a large orchard.
-If you only weigh 5 apples, your confidence interval might be very tight, but it could be far from the truth because you haven’t considered all the varieties of apples!
+Example: Suppose you want to estimate the average weight of apples in a large orchard.
+If you only weigh five apples, your confidence interval might be very small, making it look precise.
+But in reality, it could be far from the true average because you haven’t accounted for all apple varieties!

 Ignoring the Importance of Confidence Levels